 Spring Perches: This catalog entry is for the OEM sized front springs and all aftermarket lowering springs.
 We have another entry in this F22 Suspension section for the various coilover spring options.

 Note: The factory F22 struts require the use of custom machined long reach strut top nut (see below left) instead of the factory-provided Nylock top nut.
 This ensures full thread engagement for safe usage on a short upper stem strut like the OEM use.
 These Vorshlag built nuts will be included when that strut style is selected and should be installed with a drop of Blue Loctite on the threads, then installed with an impact wrench using the "pulse" method.
-Please call for installation tips if this is your first time to install spherical top mounts.
+Please see the instruction gallery linked below for more installation tips.